JiahangLiGary/Depth-Estimation-FPN/README.md

 We used different loss functions in the training and validating process. <br /><br />
 Used log10 loss and RMSE_log loss function in our test dataset for evaluation.
 The loss is lower than the baseline methods.

+## Notification:
+The training epoch in the ipynb file is set to 1, because it is full trained before.
+If you want to get simlilar output, you must choose a epoch larger than 10.